Miami Tribe of Oklahoma: History

 On February 5, 2014, Rep. Markwayne Mullin (R, OK-2) introduced the bill To revoke the charter of incorporation of the Miami Tribe of Oklahoma at the request of that tribe (H.R.
 4002; 113th Congress) into the United States House of Representatives.
-The bill would accept the request of the Miami Tribe of Oklahoma to revoke the charter of incorporation issued to that tribe and ratified by its members on June 1, 1940.
-Based on information provided by the Bureau of Indian Affairs, the Congressional Budget Office (CBO) estimates that implementing the legislation would have no effect on the federal budget.
+The bill would accept the request of the Miami Tribe of Oklahoma to revoke the charter of incorporation issued to that tribe and ratified by its citizens on June 1, 1940.
 The tribe has not been operating under the charter for the last several decades.
-Enacting H.R.
-4002 would not affect direct spending or revenues; therefore, pay-as-you-go procedures do not apply.
-H.R.
-4002 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.
 The bill was scheduled to be voted on by the House on June 23, 2014.
 The Department of the Interior testified that they had no objection to the charter being revoked saying that the "decision whether to maintain or revoke such a charter ultimately should be the Tribe's."

-In January 2015, the Miami Tribe of Oklahoma built a cultural resources office in Fort Wayne, Indiana, which will include providing services to tribal members who live in Indiana.
+In January 2015, the Miami Tribe of Oklahoma built a cultural resources office in Fort Wayne, Indiana, which will include providing services to tribal citizens who live in Indiana.